kumawallet/extension/README.md

 We welcome contributions from the community.
 If you would like to contribute, please read our [contributing guidelines](./CONTRIBUTING.md).

+## Localization
+Kuma currently only supports English, Spanish and Japanese as the default languages.
+We have the languages strings in [\i18n](https://github.com/blockcoders/kuma-wallet/tree/main/src/i18n) folder.

 ## Credits

-We want to thanks the Web3 Foundation for their support and the Polkadot team for their help and guidance.
-We also want to thank the Astar team for their support on Beta testing and the Polkadot community for their feedback and support.
+We want to thanks the [Web3 Foundation](https://web3.foundation/) for their support and the [Polkadot](https://polkadot.network/) team for their help and guidance.
+We also want to thank the [Astar](https://astar.network/) team for their support on Beta testing and the Polkadot community for their feedback and support.

 This project was a really great learning experience for us and we hope to continue to contribute to the Polkadot ecosystem.
 Our core developers team has been working on this project for more than 6 months and we are really proud of the result.
 We hope you will enjoy using Kuma Wallet as much as we enjoyed building it.